 Real transformation occurs when man submits to God's revelation about Himself, about sin in the heart, and about the way of redemption found in Christ Jesus.

-The Creation Era stories reveal enough about God, human nature, sin, and redemption to seal Job’s faith in God in spite of serious suffering.
+The Creation Era stories reveal enough about God, human nature, sin, and redemption to seal Job's faith in God in spite of serious suffering.
 What God has revealed trumps any knowledge gained from eating the fruit from the tree of the knowledge of good and evil.
-The eating of that fruit tainted man's knowledge, experience, and tradition.
+The eating of that forbidden fruit tainted every man's knowledge, experience, and tradition.
 It tainted everything except God's being and nature.

 He is good and He does good.
 Bankable truth.